LogoCustom Linear Actuator

 ANSI/IEC 60529 scope defines ingress-protection classification, but explicitly leaves external influences such as corrosion, icing, and condensation to relevant product standards.

 Force keyword phrasing does not justify a separate URL.
 The same decision pipeline is required: force, speed, duty, voltage, startup and wiring margin.
+The longer 12V/24V DC wording remains in the same canonical cluster.

 Confidence: highEvidence: S1, S3, S5